 Sophisticated new rooftop bar on Calle Madre de Dios with cocktails and city views

-Well&Come is one of the newer hotel rooftops in Málaga's Old Town, on Calle Madre de Dios, the same street as Terraza La Merced.
+Well&Come is one of the newer hotel rooftops in Málaga's Old Town.
+It sits on Calle Madre de Dios, the same street as Terraza La Merced.

-The rooftop bar is open to the public from 7pm in summer (winter hours may vary).
-There's a pool up here too, but that's hotel guests only, no day passes.
+There's a rooftop pool up here too, but that's hotel guests only, with no day passes.

 Best For